How it started

 I am a human being.
 This means that I have intense, disturbing thoughts and feelings related to my experiences that last long after an event has ended.
 I may relive an event; I may feel sadness, fear, or anger; and I may feel detached or estranged from other people.

 Being a human being means that life moves through me.
 The fun moments, the sad ones, and the hard ones.

 I do not need to be resilient.
 I do not need to withstand it or recover quickly.
 I can take the time I need.
 I can allow myself to be supported, take pauses, and care for myself fully.
 And I can take all the time I need to recover.

 You may be wondering if I still carry my backpack.
-The answer is of course I do, I am human.
-This means I have a mind that makes up stories to understand, that leads with fear-filled thinking, and I continue to allow the speaking of society to impact me.
+The answer is… of course I do, I am human.
+This means I have a mind that makes up stories to understand and deal with scary things, that leads with fear-filled thinking, and I continue to allow the speaking of society to impact me.